-Further provisions to Article 3.8.3 BA EER
+Further provisions to Article 3.8.3 BA EER; Article 3.8.3 BSc GS EER

 - 1. Within the bachelor's exam, the student can study a topic that is not part of the education offered in this programme.
 In that case, the student, in consultation with the tutor, may compile a reading list consisting of books, texts and articles for the literature exam, in compliance with the relevant articles in the regulations. - 2.
 The reading list will be drawn up in close consultation with the tutor; if the student has already designed a detailed proposition for the reading list, this proposition must be submitted to the tutor for approval beforehand.
 It is recommended that the student works on a topic in which the tutor has expertise. - 3.
 The exam consists of a review essay or an oral exam. - 4.
 The minimum number of credits that can be obtained through one literature exam is 3 credits; the maximum number of credits that can be obtained through one or successive literature exams is 12 credits. - 5.
 The typical ratio related to the volume of a literature exam is as follows.
 For a literature exam of 3 credits, the reading material amounts to 500 pages; in that case, the review essay should amount to 1500 words.
 For each extra credit, the reading material increases by 150 pages and the number of words for the review essay increases by 500, unless the programme director recommends a different ratio. - 6.
-The student wishing to take a literature exam should first request registration via the Student Portal → Special Course Request (course codes EUS/ACU9010-9011).
-After approval s/he will be registered for this literature exam, and referred to further information on the procedure.
+The student wishing to take a literature exam should first request registration via the Student Portal \rightarrow Special Course Request (course codes EUS/ACU/DCU9010-9011). - After approval they will be registered for this literature exam, and referred to further information about this procedure.